 Dr Niki Alsford

-Dr Niki Alsford is Reader in Asia Pacific Studies at the School of Humanities, Language & Global Studies at UCLan and is Director of the International Institute of Korean Studies and Co-director, along with Dr Lara Momesso, for the Northern Institute of Taiwan Studies.
+Dr Niki Alsford is Reader in Asia Pacific Studies at the School of Humanities, Language & Global Studies at UCLan, Director of the International Institute of Korean Studies and Co-director, along with Dr Lara Momesso, for the Northern Institute of Taiwan Studies.

 Dr Alsford is a historical anthropologist/ethnohistorian by training and welcomes proposals for doctoral research on Asian Pacific history and society in particular he is interested in supervising a project on the role of the BBC on the Korean Peninsula and research on Pacific nations studies.